alessiakz/WalkabilityByHealthOutcomes/README.md

 Some secondary questions of interest are:

-* Which chronic disease have a higher/lower association with walkability score?
+* Which chronic diseases have a higher/lower association with walkability score?
 * Which cities have the lowest rates of chronic disease?
 Which cities have the highest rates of chronic disease?
 * Are there any trends in association between chronic disease and walkability score between states and regions?